brugnara/fl-ng-coffee/README.md

 # Why Angular

-I'm developing with angular for over a year and I really like it.
-I also used CoffeeScript for this application because I think that the resulting code is more readable and less complex.
+I'm developing with angular for over a year and I really like how simple a complex application can become, splitting in many little pieces, and Angular let me do this easily.
+I wrote in CoffeeScript the code because I think that the resulting code is more readable and less complex.

 # Deploy and debug

-For the deployment, I have used Grunt that also compile the code from Coffee to JS and run a webserver with a configurable watch that auto-update the page on each browser connected to it.
-Very useful for fast development.
+For the deployment, I have used Grunt that also compiles the code from Coffee to JS and run a webserver with a fully configurable watch that auto-updates the page on each browser connected to it.
+Very useful for fast development and for testing.
 Grunt will also create .map from coffee, so you can debug coffeescript in your preferred browser.
-We can deploy this application with a simple HTTP server like:
+We can also deploy this application with a simple HTTP server like:

 ```
 $ cd projectFolder
 $ python -m SimpleHTTPServer
 ```

-# Extra
+# CDN

-This web application can send directly to /create api or to a node server that will send through post, datas.
+I didn't used any CDN.
+I didn't know who and how this application will be tested so I preferred to mantain dependancies with bower.
+Any way, it's possible to configure Grunt to change from bower to CDN.
+I know that it's possible but I never did.